PapiLer/Reforestation/README.md

-## What did Romans use to cut pizza before the rolling cutter was invented?
-Lil Caesars
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.